Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 • When I input recovery.sql into the old Blue (MySQL 5.7), an error occurred saying that SUPER privileges were required.

-• The 9th line of the error recovery.sql is the update part of ROW
+• The 9th line of the error recovery.sql is the ROW update part

 • --base64-output=DECODE-ROWS

-• If the number is small,You can just delete the comments for INSERT, UPDATE, etc. by editing or replacing the differential SQL.However, there are many differences in the number of items, so it seems difficult to roll back to a production environment.
+• If the number is small,You can just remove the commented out INSERT and UPDATE statements by editing or replacing the differential SQL.However, there are many differences and it seems difficult to roll back to a production environment.

 • When trying to obtain the binlog of an Aurora MySQL 3 series (MySQL 8.0) cluster using a MySQL 5.7 client, an error occurs.

-• If you try to forcibly generate SQL using the binlog of an Aurora MySQL 3 series (MySQL 8.0) cluster obtained with a MySQL 8.0 client using mysqlbinlog of a MySQL 5.7 client, an error will occur.
+• Even if you try to forcefully generate SQL using the binlog of an Aurora MySQL 3 series (MySQL 8.0) cluster obtained with the MySQL 8.0 client using the mysqlbinlog of the MySQL 5.7 client, an error occurs.

-• There are three places in the update differential SQL file where the SUPER privilege is required when restoring to Aurora Version 2 (MySQL 5.7).
+• There are three places in this update differential SQL file where the SUPER privilege is required when restoring to Aurora Version 2 (MySQL 5.7).

 • In Aurora Version 3 (MySQL 8.0), the SUPER privilege has been deprecated and the required privileges have changed.